 How are gifts spent?

-Each gift received by the Foundation—regardless of purpose or amount–is carefully processed to ensure that the donor’s wishes are honored and that the University receives the maximum benefit.
+Each gift received by the CU Advancement—regardless of purpose or amount–is carefully processed to ensure that the donor’s wishes are honored and that the University receives the maximum benefit.

 Can donors choose where their gifts go?